Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-4-advanced-ros2-concepts.md

 # Chapter 1.4: Advanced ROS 2 Concepts

-## Summary
-This chapter explores advanced ROS 2 concepts that are essential for developing sophisticated robotic systems.
-We'll cover complex communication patterns, advanced node management, performance optimization, security considerations, and cutting-edge features that enable state-of-the-art robotic applications.
-These concepts are crucial for building robust, scalable, and secure robotic systems for physical AI and humanoid robotics.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Implement advanced communication patterns including actions and services